WFT/SafariFootnotesLinker/README.md

 # Footnotes

-Links <sup></sup> tags.
-Attempts to link superscripts to their associated foornotes.
-Extension for Safari.
+A Safari extension which links <sup></sup> tags.
+Attempts to link superscripts to their associated footnotes.

+## Download

+There is a prebuilt `.safariextz` in the `build/` directory.